 The Caeté processing plant has a design capacity of 720,000 tpa of run-of-mine (ROM) ore.
-In 2015, the plant processed feed from the Pilar and Roça Grande mines.
-Over the past five years of operation, the Caeté processing plant operated at approximately 84% of its design capacity.
-In 2015, this decreased to 65% due to lower ore production from the mines.
+In 2017, the plant processed feed from the Pilar and Roça Grande mines.
+Over the past three years of operation, the Caeté processing plant operated at approximately 60% of its design capacity.